Wrap a REST API endpoint with GraphQL in Node.js

 In this tutorial we will use a standalone Apollo server, which is an easy-to-use option for setting up a GraphQL server without any additional configuration.
 For the REST API endpoint we will use the City Search API.

-The goal of this tutorial is to create a GraphQL API, which will only use the keyword
+The goal of this tutorial is to create a GraphQL API, which will only use the keyword parameter for the query and return only the name parameter in the response.

 Pre-requisites